sciZer0/7/v/README.md

 Simultaneously, despite being highly-efficient, the blockchain strives to pay in the native token each Contributor (for example, being a software engineer) highly-generous **automated-donations**  — at least, **$1,2 million per year** or **$100,000 per month**.

-The narrative being defined by the blockchain involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.
+Among other things, the narrative defined by the blockchain involves Soul-Bound Tokens (SBTs), Zero-Knowledge (ZK) technologies —  and plus new culture being totally along with upcoming creative economy.